OP-TEE/build/docs/rpi3.md

 using a Debian based Linaro root-fs.

 # 5. NFS Boot
-Booting via NFS and TFTP is quite useful for several reasons, but the obvious reason when working with Raspberry Pi is that you don't have to move the SD-card back and forth between the host machine and the RPi itself.
-Below we will describe how to setup both the TFTP part and the NFS part so we have both ways covered.
-We will get kernel, optee.bin and the device tree blob from the tftpd server and we will get the root fs from the NFS server.
+Booting via NFS is quite useful for several reasons, but the obvious reason when working with Raspberry Pi is that you don't have to move the SD-card back and forth between the host machine and the RPi itself.
+Below we will describe how to setup NFS server, so the rootfs can be mounted via NFS.
 Note that this guide doesn't focus on any desktop security, so eventually you would need to harden your setup.
 Another thing is that this seems like a lot of steps, and it is, but most of them is something you do once and never more and it will save tons of time in the long run.

 Note also, that this particular guide is written for the ARMv8-A setup using OP-TEE.
 But, it should work on plain RPi also if you change U-boot and